federicoviceconti/Journey-Demo/README.md

-# journey_demo
+# 🚗 journey_demo

-Prototype of journey planner using Flutter framework, using OpenCharge API for retrieving CU data.
+Prototype of journey planner using Flutter framework.
+Using OpenCharge API for retrieving CU data.

-## DEMO App screen
+## 🗒 Some notes about the app

 - The blue path represent the solution, which the car use the reach the destination.
 - The yellow boxes are the node "walked", in order to get the solution.